 Consumers Demand Two-Factor Authorization

-Because Chinese credit card users are on the hook for any fraudulent purchases made on their cards, if consumers do use their credit cards, they expect e-commerce merchants to have two-factor authentication in place to mitigate any risk.
+Because Chinese credit card users are on the hook for any fraudulent purchases made on their cards, if consumers do use their credit cards, they expect ecommerce businesses to have two-factor authentication in place to mitigate any risk.

 Mobile Payments Are the Payment Method of Choice

-Chinese shoppers simply prefer using mobile payments over credit cards for their e-commerce transactions.
-In fact, mobile payments in China totaled $9 trillion in 2016 — compared with just $112 billion for U.S. shoppers during the same time period.
+Online payment methods like Tencent’s WeChat Pay and Alibaba’s Alipay are the most preferred because of accessibility, ease of use and integration speed.
 And consumers aren’t just using mobile payments for everyday purchases.
 Because single-transaction limits for mobile purchases can top $45,000, Chinese consumers tend to use mobile payments for big-ticket transactions.

 Mobile Payment Fraud Is Common

 Thanks to the popularity of mobile payments, fraudsters have to get creative when it comes to defrauding customers.
-With few regulations in place to protect the mobile payments industry, an estimated 60% of Chinese consumers are instead exposed to a variety of mobile payment security threats, including data breaches, money laundering, mass-registering mobile wallets, and stealing SIM card information from mobile devices.
+With few regulations in place to protect the mobile payments industry, an estimated 67% of Chinese consumers are instead exposed to a variety of mobile payment security threats, including data breaches, money laundering, mass-registering mobile wallets and stealing SIM card information from mobile devices.

 How Chinese Retailers Can Protect Themselves

-For e-commerce merchants interested in expanding their business internationally, scenarios that might seem suspicious at home may be commonplace and legitimate in China.
+For ecommerce businesses interested in expanding their business internationally, scenarios that might seem suspicious at home may be commonplace and legitimate in China.

-This points to the need for e-commerce merchants to implement advanced fraud detection techniques that account for the idiosyncrasies of each individual country in which they sell.
+This points to the need for ecommerce businesses to implement advanced fraud detection techniques that account for the idiosyncrasies of each individual country in which they sell.

-Our online guide walks you through the most important aspects of a card-not-present fraud protection solution and describes how ClearSale can address your needs.
-Then, when you’re ready to join ClearSale’s 2,500-plus customers who are effectively and safely growing their business internationally, get in touch.
+When you’re ready to join ClearSale’s 6,000-plus customers who are effectively and safely growing their business internationally, get in touch.
 We’re ready to help.